sveneisenschmidt/yay/docs/customisation.md

             # Your company provides a processor to transform Jenkins CI payloads
             example-mycompany-jenkinsci:
                 class: MyCompany\Component\Webhook\Incoming\Processor\JenkinsProcessor
-            # Your company provides a second processor to map jenkins users to Yay players
+            # Your company provides a second processor to map jenkins users to Yay! players
             # based on a static configuration file deployed with the application
             example-mycompany-jenkinsci:
                 class: MyCompany\Component\Webhook\Incoming\Processor\StaticUserProcessor